EXPERIENCE FAST RDS SUCCESS

-In clinical studies, most infants required only one dose, which can reduce complications associated with reintubation and subsequent mechanical ventilation.5-7
+In clinical studies, most infants required only one dose, which may reduce complications associated with reintubation and subsequent mechanical ventilation.9,13

 Clinical studies have not established that fewer doses or longer dosing intervals result in superior safety or efficacy based on clinically relevant end points.

 Experience a smooth process evaluating CUROSURF in your NICU with a comprehensive support program from Cornerstone Therapeutics.